 Now, I would like to talk about the story of Kiyoko and myself.
 I met Kiyoko by chance when I visited a friend’s house, located in the Latin Quarter of Paris, in the afternoon around sunset.
 That was in the spring of 1973.
 The host was a mutual friend of Kiyoko’s and mine, though we did not know each other until we met at the house.
 This was our first meeting.

-At that time, Kiyoko studied French literature at The Sorbonne.
-I was an immature engineer, and sometimes worked at constructing factories that are far away from France.
+At that time, Kiyoko studied French literature at Sorbonne University.
+I was an immature engineer, working for constructing factories, sometimes far away from France.
 Six months after our first meeting, Kiyoko and I got married.
 We began our new life in a small town, which was a few kilometers away from the Palace of Versailles.
 We lived together for 33 years until Kiyoko passed away because of lung cancer on March 5, 2007.

 Kiyoko was a heavy smoker.
 I recall that she smoked two packs of cigarettes per day.
 Generally speaking, I think that Japanese people smoke a lot, including younger generations.
 That’s why I think the Foundation needs to make the following commitments.

 First, the Foundation awards prizes to Japanese scientists/doctors who have published excellent cancer research papers, particularly on lung cancers, contributing to the elimination of all forms of cancer.
 Second, the Foundation educates Japanese people, especially younger generations, about the forms of damage caused by smoking and how to prevent such damage.
 Third, I hope that Kiyoko continues to live in the minds of her friends through the activities of the Foundation.